hashicorp/terraform/website/intro/use-cases.html.markdown

 allows the network to better support the applications running on top.
 Most SDN implementations have a control layer and infrastructure layer.

-Terraform can be used to codify the configuration for software defined networks.
+You can use Terraform to codify the configuration for software defined networks.
-This configuration can then be used by Terraform to automatically setup and modify settings by interfacing with the control layer.
-This allows configuration to be versioned and changes to be automated.
-As an example, [AWS VPC](https://aws.amazon.com/vpc/) is one of the most commonly used SDN implementations, and [can be configured by Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc).
+Terraform can then use this configuration to automatically set up and modify settings by interfacing with the control layer.
+This allows the configuration to be versioned and changes to be automated.
+For example, you can [use Terraform to configure AWS VPC](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc).

 ## Resource Schedulers